-if excess movement is detected, the wheel bearing may require repacking and adjusting or replacement.
-For instructions on 'Wheel Bearing Packing' and 'Wheel Bearing Adjustment' refer to those areas in this section of the manual.
+If excess movement is detected, the wheel bearing may require repacking and adjusting or replacement.
+"Wheel Bearing Packing" on page E-2 "Wheel Bearing Adjustment" on page E-3.

-If the wheel bearing is in good condition a worn spindle bearing is indicated.
-The spindle bearings can not be replaced, the spindle with bearings installed is available through service parts.(Ref.
-"Spindle Replacement" on page E - 13
+If the wheel bearing is satisfactory, a worn spindle bearing, which is not a serviceable item, is indicated and the spindle must be replaced.
+"Spindle Replacement" on page E-12.